Get Help Today(877) 648-4288

 Morphine Withdrawal Timeline

 The Morphine withdrawal timeline will vary significantly between individuals, and is highly dependent on a number of factors.
 These factors include how long the individual has been using Morphine, how much Morphine they use, whether they abuse alcohol and other drugs with Morphine, and their mental and medical health.
 Generally, the strongest symptoms begin to occur in the first 6 to 14 hours after the last dose.
 The next 15 to 48 hours include flu-like symptoms such as chills, fever, joint pain, stomach cramps, vomiting, nausea, sweating, runny nose, loss of appetite, diarrhea, and insomnia.
 Days 3 to 5 begin to see more relaxed muscles and less aches.
 The final days, which are 6 days or later are when most symptoms have begun to subside.
 Sadly, many people suffering from withdrawal symptoms without supervision relapse as they try to avoid the uncomfortable symptoms of withdrawal by returning to drug use.

 Morphine Addiction Treatment

 Morphine use can create long-term problems if someone does not seek treatment.
 Along with seizures from withdrawal, tolerance can encourage some to transition to more dangerous illicit Opioids such as Heroin and Fentanyl.

 After detox is successfully completed, people who were abusing Morphine and have symptoms of emotional and mental conditions may find counseling and treatment helpful.
 12-step programs and faith-based programs can provide people in rehab with an optimistic perspective to maintain once they leave the facility.
 These perceptions and discoveries patients make can help them fight temptations to connect with unhealthy people or give them wisdom to avoid relapse.

 Find Morphine Detox Today

 Opioid abuse is an epidemic in the United States, and overdose is potentially fatal.
 Treatment for Morphine begins with a conversation with a treatment provider.
-Contact an empathetic treatment specialist in order to discover the drug-free life that awaits you.
+Contact an empathetic treatment provider in order to discover the drug-free life that awaits you.

 What are you struggling with?